OMG Zombies!

 Sound 9

-OMG Zombies might look like an arcade shooter at first glance, but it is actually quite a strategic title.
+OMG Zombies might look like an arcade shooter at first glance, but it is actually a pretty strategic title.
 Lining up zombies to create chain reactions and watching the ensuing bloodbath is incredibly addictive.
-The zombie placement is randomized each time you play and there are tons of upgrades to unlock which prevents the game from becoming boring.
-If you want an entertaining title that offers great value for money, then grab yourself a copy of OMG Zombies!
+The zombie placement is randomized each time you play, and there are tons of upgrades to unlock, which prevents the game from becoming boring.
+If you want an entertaining title that offers excellent value for money, then grab yourself a copy of OMG Zombies!

-Graphics: The monochromatic visuals are soon painting with buckets of red.
+Graphics: The monochromatic visuals are soon painted with buckets of red.

-Sound: Some moody tunes along with plenty of zombie growls and groans
+Sound: The game features some moody tunes and plenty of zombie growls and groans

 Summary 9.0 Outstanding